 1) Choose your colors.

 “Pick two that aren’t so off from each other, but that give you a bit of a gradient,” says Deenihan, who especially loves vibrant pinks and oranges paired together.
-“I did that with Lucy Hale recently when I put bright pink on her lips, then mark.
-Coraltini—a bright orange—just in the center of the pout,” she says.
+“I did a celebrity look recently where I put bright pink on her lips, them mark.
+Coraltini- a bright orange- just in the center of the pout,” she says.
 “When they bled together, they looked like rainbow sherbet ice cream!
 It was super fun and very spring-y.”
 To get the look, try Avon True Color Ultra Hydrating Lip Color in Poppy Pink with mark.
 All Butter Now Lip Treat in Coraltini.

 2) Apply your first lip color.